-Manuscripts must be three pages long, including all figures, tables, references, etc. Additionally, there is a size limit on the electronic version of all manuscripts.
-In Adobe Portable Document Format (PDF), submissions should not exceed 4 Megabytes.
+Manuscripts can be three pages long, including all figures, tables, references, etc. However, four pages is the maximum absolute limit.
+Additionally, there is a size limit on the electronic version of all manuscripts.
+In Adobe Portable Document Format (PDF), submissions should not exceed 32 Megabytes.